Climate of India: Seasons

-The Himalayan states, being more temperate, experience an additional season, spring, which coincides with the first weeks of summer in southern India.
+The Himalayan and Upper Gangetic Plains, being more temperate, experience an additional season, spring, which coincides with the first weeks of summer in southern India.
 Traditionally, North Indians note six seasons or Ritu, each about two months long.
 These are the spring season (vasanta), summer (grīṣma), monsoon season (varṣā), autumn (śarada), winter (hemanta), and prevernal season (śiśira).
 These are based on the astronomical division of the twelve months into six parts.
 The ancient Hindu calendar also reflects these seasons in its arrangement of months.